MFahadUmer/todolist/README.md

 ## Description

 To do list is an app that enables user to track down, organize and implement tasks and projects.
-It is similar to <a href="https://en.todoist.com/">to do list</a>.
+It is similar to <a href="https://en.todoist.com/">Todolist</a>.

 The project was built using webpack to bundle javascript files into single file, the main js file.
 Files in the source folder represent individual module that symbolize a particular functionality.
-The ‘todos’ are objects that are dynamically created, we used factory functions and constructors to generate them.
+The ‘todos’ are objects that are dynamically created, and we used factory functions and constructors to generate them.

 ## Live version